The Truth About Hormone Replacement Therapy (HRT): What Science Really Says

 For more than 20 years, women have been scared away from hormone replacement therapy because of a single study the Women’s Health Initiative (WHI) and the way it was presented to the public.
 Headlines told women HRT caused breast cancer, heart disease, and strokes.
 Doctors stopped prescribing it.
 Women stopped asking for help.
 And a generation of women suffered unnecessarily.

-But here’s the truth: the WHI was conducted on women who were, on average, 63 years old — decades older than the women in perimenopause who actually benefit most from HRT.
+But here’s the truth: the WHI was conducted on women who were, on average, 63 years old decades older than the women in perimenopause who actually benefit most from HRT.
+That context was never explained to the public.

 Today, we know much more.
 We know that when HRT is used in the right window (perimenopause or early menopause), the risks are dramatically different and in many cases, the benefits are substantial.